BYT3XX/DialogService/README.md

 # 💬 DialogService 🗨️
 Easy, scriptable dialog with support for choices.

-(NOTE: I forgot to convert sizes and position to the scale property while making Beta #1.
-Will be fixed in Beta #2)

 # Symbol Book
 - CROSS: Means that the API call can both be used on client and server scripts thanks to some RunService magic.